Emergency & Critical Care

 Most patients in this situation will lack capacity to consent and the group has developed robust mechanisms to ensure full compliance with all the ethical and regulatory issues.

-Dr Gordon is currently Chief investigator on two ICTU multi-centre trials examining alternatives to catecholamines in septic shock:
+Professor Gordon is currently Chief investigator on two ICTU multi-centre trials examining alternatives to catecholamines in septic shock: